PawseySC/singularity-containers/_episodes/44-setup-singularity.md

 When you are done using the VM, `exit` from it, and then back from the host shell shut it down using `multipass stop singularity1`.
 This is to save hardware resources in your machine.
 When you need to use the VM again, you can just restart it with `multipass start singularity1` (this time the startup will be faster).

+Right now, there is no friendly way to set up X11 forwarding and open communication ports with `multipass`.
+You will need to `ssh` directly in the VM (by setting SSH keys as appropriate), and use SSH syntax to achieve the required configuration.

 Finally, there are `multipass` commands that allow you to `mount`/`umount` directories from your machine onto the VM, so that you can ultimately share files between your machine and the containers.